DLEBench: Evaluating Small-scale Object Editing Ability for Instruction-based Image Editing Model: Conclusion, Limitation and Future Work

 \section{Conclusion, Limitation and Future Work}

-In this paper, we introduce DLEBench, a benchmark with 1,889 samples for evaluating small-scale object editing ability of IIEMs, where target objects occupy just 1\%–10\% of the area.
+In this paper, we introduce DLEBench, a benchmark with 1,889 samples for evaluating the small-scale object editing ability of IIEMs, where target objects occupy just 1\%–10\% of the area.
 Evaluating 10 IIEMs, we find that current models struggle to maintain editing fidelity and consistency under such constraints.
 To enable reliable assessment, we propose a dual-mode evaluation framework with refined rubrics that better align with human judgments than LMM-as-a-Judge.
-A primary limitation of our benchmark is the unbalanced distribution of instruction types, stemming from the conversion of samples from visual reasoning datasets.
-We will develop an automated data expansion pipeline to improve the diversity and balance of the instruction distribution.